molpopgen/libsequence/REVISION_HISTORY.md

 ## libsequence 1.9.0

 * Fixed issues with Sequence::Comeron95 that made it impossible to allocate on the stack.
+* Removed threaded implementation of the l-Haf statistic, as the naive approach didn't speed things up.

 ## libsequence 1.8.9